vibhucodes-debug/iOS_Programming/First app in  Storyboard/Segue and Outlets.md

-NOTE ERROR : *this class is not key value coding-compliant for the key* If this error is encountered please check if the button has un-removed references left.
+NOTE ERROR : *'this class is not key value coding-compliant for the key'* If this error is encountered please check if the button has un-removed references left.
  For that right click on the button, and delete any unnecessary references.

+##### Removing an Action
+   * Deleting the **@IBAction** function code from the ViewController file won't fix things, we have to delete the button from ViewController UI or remove references by Right clicking the *button* ,and delete the events attatched with the button.